Army Behavioral Health team presents holiday tips for the deployed

 |0

-This work, Army Behavioral Health team presents holiday tips for the deployed [Image 2 of 2], by CPT Steven Wesolowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Behavioral Health team presents holiday tips for the deployed, by CPT Steven Wesolowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT